xinfengwu/GenerateVideofromCSV/README.md

-# GenerateVideofromCSV
+# VideoGenerator

-This Repo is for my Japanese Learning.
-I hope to generate videos from text and upload to Youtube and share with the guys who are on it.
+In my daily life, I meet a lot of cases of generating videos.
+So, I created the repo to get it done.